KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- Show and sort by GitHub Star #1.
+- Move `result.md` to docs.
+- Show results in popup on the page.
 - Check if license in package.json matches the version in LICENSE file (I've seen some mismatches)
 - Check if ESLint is in use.
 If not, recommend it.
 - Statistics per module